Trauma and Neurological Services

 • Difficulty swallowing or eating/drinking

-A concussion is a type of brain or head injury that may be caused by a sudden blow to the head.
-Because even though a concussion is usually temporary, they can have long-term effects and symptoms that may take days, weeks, or even longer to show up.
+A concussion is a type of brain or head injury that may be caused by a sudden blow or hit to the head.
+While a concussion is typically temporary, it can have long-term effects and symptoms that may take days, weeks, or even longer to show up.
 Here are common signs you are suffering from a concussion and may require emergency medical care.
-Here are some common signs:

 • Loss of consciousness